 Chunking allows you to interpret multiple things happening at once, to create a meaning of the entire picture.
 This concept is used widely in the NBA.
 When an NBA point guard brings the ball up the court, he needs to be able to recognize what type of defense the other team is playing him and what offense he should run to counter that.

-The basketball point guard doesn’t have time to stop and think, he needs to recognize cues that help him make split second decisions.
+The basketball point guard doesn’t have time to stop and think; he needs to recognize cues that help him make split second decisions.
 These decisions get better over time, the more experience a player has, the better recognition the develop.
-When a rookie point guard starts in the NBA, they don’t have the experience to recognize defense and often make the wrong decisions.
+When a rookie point guard starts in the NBA, they don’t have the experience to recognize the defense and often make the wrong decisions.
 It takes years of experience for the guards to gain the ability to read defenses correctly.

 A fighter goes through the same process of developing.
-When you first start sparring you won’t recognize anything in front of you.
+When you first start sparring, you won’t recognize anything in front of you.
 The only thing you will experience is fear.
-Once you start gaining experience, everything will start slowing down and you will develop the ability to see past your opponent’s physique and see what kind of fighter they are.
+Once you start gaining experience, everything will start slowing down, and you will develop the ability to see past your opponent’s physique and see what kind of fighter they are.

 Suddenly your brain will start recognizing cues that give you signs on what your opponent wants to do.
-You’ll begin to recognize fighting styles, whether you think about them or not.
+You’ll begin to understand fighting styles, whether you think about them or not.
 Good fighters don’t even think about countering, they do it without having to think.

 Recognizing Set Patterns

 Once we can start identifying fighting styles, the next step is to read specific patterns that your opponent has.
 Every fighter you face will have patterns to their offense that they repeat over and over.
-Whether they like to throw a low kick after every combination, or throw strong body kicks, everyone has techniques that they favor.\
+Whether they like to throw a low kick after every combination or throw strong body kicks, everyone has techniques that they favor.

 One of the best ways to recognize patterns in your opponent is to allow your opponent to throw their offense first, while you wait.
 This can give you important insight into your opponent’s game.
 By listening first, you can notice important signals.